niclad/eece5644/project/README.md

 For the program to run as expected, this file strtucture *must* be preserved.
 I recommend downloading a zip of the whole thing and just running this one script, in the folder, as-is.
 See the comments within the Matlab file for more information.

+**Note:** Any differences between report data and data from an initial run is likely due to the Matlab's random number generation.

 # Directories 📂
 Information about each directory below.